 The I-90 Snoqualmie Pass East project extends 15 miles

-in by the I-90 Snoqualmie Pass East project
+Design Visualization of the I-90 Snoqualmie Pass East project.

 I-90 Corridor Overview